PotatoInfinity/Versor-Isotropic-Sequence-Modeling-via-Conformal-Manifolds-and-Recursive-Isometries/README.md

 ---

 ## **Abstract**
 Contemporary Large Language Models (LLMs) are fundamentally constrained by their reliance on high-dimensional Euclidean embeddings and the quadratic complexity of the Attention mechanism.
 These "Flat-AI" architectures treat tokens as isolated coordinates in $\mathbb{R}^n$, failing to capture the intrinsic topological hierarchy of human language.
+While recent approaches in geometric deep learning have explored hyperbolic and Riemannian embeddings to address structural limitations, such models still primarily rely on distance metrics and are limited in their expressiveness of hierarchical and semantic relationships.
 We present **Geo-Llama**, a transformative architecture that re-parameterizes the Llama transformer into a **$Cl_{4,1}$ Conformal Geometric Algebra (CGA)** framework.
 By lifting neural activations into a 5D Minkowski-signature manifold, we replace statistical similarity with **topological intersection** and **Lie-group rotations**.
 This paper details the **Geometric Product Attention (GPA)**, the **$O(1)$ Recursive Rotor Accumulator**, and the silicon-level **GAPU (Geometric Algebra Processing Unit)**, marking the transition from stochastic approximation to structural certainty.

 ---